junegunn/fzf/README.md

 ---

-fzf is a general-purpose command-line fuzzy finder.
+fzf is a general-purpose command-line fuzzy finder and an interactive terminal toolkit.

 <img src="https://raw.githubusercontent.com/junegunn/i/master/fzf-preview.png" width=640>

-It's an interactive filter program for any kind of list; files, command history, processes, hostnames, bookmarks, git commits, etc. It implements a "fuzzy" matching algorithm, so you can quickly type in patterns with omitted characters and still get the results you want.
+Whether you're selecting files, browsing command history, previewing data, navigating complex datasets with fuzzy matching, or creating custom menus and workflows, fzf provides the building blocks to turn shell scripts into rich terminal applications.

 Highlights
 ----------

-- **Portable** -- Distributed as a single binary for easy installation
+- **Portable** // Distributed as a single binary for easy installation
-- **Fast** -- Optimized to process millions of items instantly
+- **Fast** // Optimized to process millions of items in milliseconds
-- **Versatile** -- Fully customizable through an event-action binding mechanism
+- **Programmable** // Event-driven architecture for building custom terminal interfaces and workflows
-- **All-inclusive** -- Comes with integrations for Bash, Zsh, Fish, Nushell, Vim, and Neovim
+- **Batteries-included** // Comes with integrations for Bash, Zsh, Fish, Nushell, Vim, and Neovim

 Table of Contents
 -----------------